hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 The agtalk transport works like this:

-* To send a message, agtest will copy the bytes of the message into a new file in a folder on disk that has been designated the __outbox__.
+* To send a message, `agtest` will copy the bytes of the message into a new file in a folder on disk that has been designated the __outbox__.
-An adapter should monitor this folder, and when it sees messages arrive, it should pick them up and send them over the adapter's target transport (e.g., by doing an http POST with the message bytes as the body, by sending the bytes as the body of an email message via smpt, etc).
+An adapter should monitor this folder, and when it sees messages arrive, it should pick them up and send them over the adapter's target transport (e.g., by doing an http POST with the message bytes as the body, by sending the bytes as the body of an email message via smtp, etc).
 Messages should be sent in the order that files are created in the folder.
-Messages should be deleted after they have been sent.
+Messages should be deleted immediately after they are sent.

 * To receive a message, agtest will monitor a folder on disk that has been designated the __inbox__.
 Each file that arrives there is assumed